 Selecting the right motorcycle is an important decision.
-You need to spend the time looking at the range of bikes when deciding which is best for you.
+You need to spend time looking at the range of bikes available when deciding which is best for you.

 Before choosing your bike, ask yourself these three questions: